-PCTEL operates in two segments for reporting purposes.
-Each segment has its own segment manager as well as its own engineering, sales and marketing, and operational general and administrative functions.
-All of our accounting and finance, human resources, information technology ("IT") and legal functions are provided on a centralized basis through the corporate function.
+Until the reorganization, PCTEL operated in two segments for reporting purposes, Connected Solutions and RF Solutions.
+Our CODM assessed operating profits and identified assets for the Connected Solutions and RF Solutions segments for resource allocations.
+Each segment had its own segment manager as well as its own engineering, business development, sales and marketing, and operational general and administrative functions.
+We managed our balance sheet and cash flows centrally at the corporate level, with the exception of trade accounts receivable and inventory which was managed at the segment level.
+Each of the segment managers reported to and maintained regular contact with the chief operating decision maker to discuss operating activities, financial results, forecasts, and plans for the segment.
+All of our accounting and finance, human resources, information technology ("IT") and legal functions were provided on a centralized basis through the corporate function.